atp-team/anemone/documentation/HowToBuildAnemoneTentacle.md

 4. Read the [How to make Anemone Connector](https://github.com/ceskasporitelna/anemone/blob/master/documentation/HowToMakeAnemoneConnector.md) tutorial
 5. You may be also interested in the [Anemone Apps Repository](https://github.com/ceskasporitelna/anemone/tree/master/apps), [List of available Anemone Connectors](https://github.com/ceskasporitelna/anemone/tree/master/connectors) and [Anemone Arduino Library documentation](https://github.com/ceskasporitelna/anemone/tree/master/toolkit/anemone-arduino-library)
 6. Explore the "Juicy Day" [example Anemone App on our GitHub](https://github.com/ceskasporitelna/anemone/tree/master/apps/juicy-day)
 7. Write us.
 Tweet about us, write on Facebook, make a blogpost.
-Use hashtag **#anemoneCloud**.
+Use hashtag [#anemoneCloud](https://twitter.com/hashtag/anemoneCloud).

 *LEGO® is a trademark of the LEGO Group of companies which does not sponsor, authorize or endorse this site ([trademark guidelines](http://www.lego.com/en-us/legal/legal-notice/fair-play)).*